-Inspired by their 2011 Saint Honore Coloseo Flower ladies watch, the new Saint-Honore Trocadero Lady «Magic Flower» model takes the idea on a completely new level by offering a degree of refinement that I never really expected from the Swiss-based brand.
+Inspired by their 2011 Coloseo Flower model, the Saint-Honore Trocadero Lady «Magic Flower» takes the idea on a completely new level by offering a degree of refinement that I never expected from the Swiss-based brand.
 I can only admire this beautiful timekeeper: even despite the fact that it is powered by an anonymous Swiss quartz movement (like many other “fashion-oriented” watchmaking brands, Saint-Honore doesn’t bother about specifying names of the calibers that they use,) this new wristwatch doesn’t look like yet another fashion accessory that will be forgotten by next Christmas.

-By the way, as you can see on the photos below, each version of the watch has the dial color-keyed to the color of the case (gray for steel and rose(ish) for the PVD-plated gold) and decorated with very nicely executed white mother-of-pearl flowers.
-Dominating the face of the timepiece, they make the timekeepers look unique and surprisingly refined.
-The “flower” on the rose gold-plated version looks more interesting since, thanks for more contrasting color, it nicely accents the main color of the piece, although the one on the steel version, too, looks great if you prefer all elements of the piece to blend nicely into the grand scheme of things.
+By the way, as you can see on the photos below, each version has the dial color-keyed to the color of the case (gray for steel and rose(ish) for the PVD-plated gold) and decorated with nicely executed white mother-of-pearl flowers.
+Dominating the dial, they make the timekeepers look unique and surprisingly refined.
+The “flower” on the rose gold-plated version looks more interesting since, thanks for a more contrasting color, it nicely accents the main color of the piece, although the one on the steel version, too, looks great if you prefer all elements to blend nicely into the grand scheme of things.

 The smaller, shuriken-style flower at 6 o’clock is in fact a small seconds indicator.
 Equipped with a sweep second module, the mechanism allows the tiny metal flower to rotate in such a flowing, smooth, un-quartz fashion that I even wonder whether the watch can be used for a meditation practice, while on the go.